Disclaimer: I don't own Frozen.

 Arctic blue blinked several times.
-The stages of understanding what Anna was saying as her mind processed her words was clearly seen in how her mouth transitioned from an understanding 'o' to a predatory smirk.
+The stages of understanding what Anna was saying as her mind processed her words was clearly seen in how Elsa's mouth transitioned from an understanding 'o' to a predatory smirk.

 She stalked around Anna, sitting at her side.
 "So you're my mate, then?"

 Anna was going to pass out if her face got any redder.
 "W-W-What?!
 No!
 Well, first of all, it's called soulmate, and that's not—I-It's just his theory, so it doesn't…I mean…"